Mechanical-Advantage/ZumoTraining/02-PrecisionPlease/PostChallenge.md

 ![Graph of approach #6](https://raw.githubusercontent.com/Mechanical-Advantage/Training2020/development/resources/02-approach-6.png)

-In some situtations, proportional control can also be preventing the motors from running below a set speed.
-This prevents the problem with approach #4, where the motors stop moving entirely.
+In some situtations, proportional control can be improved preventing the motors from running below a set speed.
+This prevents the problem with approach #4, where the motors stop moving short of the target.
 This approach allows the robot to move quickly and accurately without overshoot.